-- 1. State the law of radioactive disintegration.

-- 2. Define a Coulomb.

-- 3. What is latitude effect if cosmic rays?

-- 4. State Gauss theorem in electrostatics.

-- 5. Define electric potential and potential difference

-- 6. Which are the fundamental interactions of nature?
-What is their range?

-- 7. Write an expression for the capacitance of a cylindrical capacitor and explain the terms.

-- 8. What is superconductivity?

-- 9. Distinguish between nuclear fission and fusion.

-- 10. Define mean life of a radioelement.

-- 11. Define the unit of capacitance.

-- 12. What are α , β and γ particles
+- 3. What is latitude effect if cosmic rays? - 4.
+State Gauss theorem in electrostatics. - 5.
+Define electric potential and potential difference - 6.
+Which are the fundamental interactions of nature?
+What is their range? - 7.
+Write an expression for the capacitance of a cylindrical capacitor and explain the terms. - 8.
+What is superconductivity? - 9.
+Distinguish between nuclear fission and fusion. - 10.
+Define mean life of a radioelement. - 11.
+Define the unit of capacitance. - 12.
+What are \Box , \Box and \Box particles